kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

 To configure the controller side three addition files available in the `kuka_external_control_sdk/kss/krl` directory:

 1. The `SensorInterface/rsi_gpio_joint_position.rsix` file offers an example on how to set up the different IO-s.
-For detailed instructions please refere to the RSI manual from KUKA Xpert.
+For detailed instructions please refer to the RSI manual from KUKA Xpert.
    - The file can be edited via the RSI Visual in WorkVisual
-   - All IO-s should be connected to the inputs or outputs of the Etherenet RSI object
+   - All IO-s should be connected to the inputs or outputs of the Ethernet RSI object
 2. To run the gpio example a `Program/gpio_example.src` file has been added.
-3. The Etherenet RSI object in the `SensorInterface/rsi_gpio_joint_position.rsix` requires the `SensorInterface/rsi_gpio_ethernet.xml` configuration file.
+3. The Ethernet RSI object in the `SensorInterface/rsi_gpio_joint_position.rsix` requires the `SensorInterface/rsi_gpio_ethernet.xml` configuration file.
    - The `SensorInterface/rsi_gpio_ethernet.xml` file's `<SEND>` object contains all parameters that is sent to the client.
-   - The files's `<REVEIVE>` object contains all the parameters which are received from the client.
+   - The files's `<RECEIVE>` object contains all the parameters which are received from the client.
    - To add a new IO element the following parameters have to be set:
      - `TAG`: Contains the earlier mentioned unique key.
 The tags format is the following: `GPIO.UniqueKey`, **it has to start with `GPIO` following a `.` then the `key`**.
      - `TYPE`: The type can be one from the earlier mentioned three: `BOOL`, `DOUBLE` and `LONG`.
-     - `INDX`: This has to be set according where you configured the IO object in the RSI Visual on the Etherenet object.
+     - `INDX`: This has to be set according where you configured the IO object in the RSI Visual on the Ethernet object.
 This is the only parameter which connects the xml file entries to the one in the rsix file.
      - `HOLDON`: This only used in the `<RECEIVE>` object.
 Sets the behavior of the object output on missed packets.
        - `0`: The output is reset.
        - `1`: The most recent valid value to arrive remains at the output.